quixio/quix-docs/docs/cli/cli-quickstart.md

 Select `Event Detection Transformation` from the interactive list, and when prompted, assign it a name of `event-detection-transformation`.

 This creates the tranform for you.
-You can explore the files created locally with `ls` - a directory has been created for this application, along with all the necessary files.
+A directory has been created for this application, along with all the necessary files.
+You can explore the files created with `ls`.

 ## Step 9: Update your pipeline

-Update your pipeline with the existing applications of the project:
+Update your pipeline with the newly created applications of the project:

 ```
 quix local pipeline update